AdobeDocs/commerce-extensibility/src/pages/events/convert-field-values.md

 ## Register the converter

 You must configure a module's `io_events.xml` or root `app/etc/io_events.xml` file to update the required fields.
-You can also declare them in the system `config.php` file or add them using the CLI while subscribing to an event.
+You can also declare them in the system `config.php` file or add them when using the CLI to subscribe to an event.

 ### Command line